Visiting Artist | February 1- 13, 2017

 New Work for Goldberg Variations (working title)

-New Work for Goldberg Variations is an evening-length piece for piano and a sextet of dancers, inspired by and set to the live performance of Bach’s iconic score, performed by Pam Tanowitz Dance and pianist Simone Dinnerstein.
-Dinnerstein, one of the foremost interpreters of the Goldberg Variations in recent years, brings her nuanced understanding of the demanding score to the project; Tanowitz’s choreography will deconstruct classical movement vocabularies and expand these movements to highlight tension and emotion in new ways.
+Pam Tanowitz came to MANCC with collaborator Simone Dinnerstein to continue development of New Work for Goldberg Variations.
+This evening-length piece for piano and a sextet of dancers was co-commissioned by FSU’s Opening Nights and will premiere in Fall 2017.
+Inspired by and set to a live performance of Bach’s iconic score, this work marks an important collaboration between Tanowitz and pianist, Simone Dinnerstein, who is one of the foremost interpreters of the Goldberg Variations in recent years.
+Dinnerstein, who will perform with Tanowitz’ dancers, brings her nuanced understanding of the demanding score.

 This residency is funded, in part, by the National Endowment for the Arts.

-Collaborators in Residence: Simone Dinnerstein [Pianist], Maile Okamura [Costume Designer], Maggie Cloud, Lindsey Jones, Jason Collins, Christine Flores [Dancers]
+Collaborators in Residence: Simone Dinnerstein [Pianist], Maile Okamura, Maggie Cloud, Lindsey Jones, Jason Collins, Christine Flores, Sienna Blaw [Dancers]